 Note that all leaves of the horizontal (vertical) foliation on a square-tiled surface are closed.
 The critical graph Γ (separatrix diagram) is the union of all horizontal critical leaves.
-Vertices of Γ are represented by the conical points; the edges of Γ are formed by horizontal saddle connections.
+Vertices of Γ are represented by the conical points; the edges of Γ are formed by horizontal saddle connections (red in the picture).